 Thus, we argue that the chemical evolution to the LCA of Bacteria and Archaea could have occurred at hyperthermophilic conditions in Martin and Russell's scenario as Russell himself argued previously (Russell et al. 1998).
-Hence, the divergent chemical evolution leading to Archaeal and Bacterial free-living cells as proposed by Martin and Russell (2003) can be accommodated in a temperature gradient between the hydrothermal source and ambient climatic temperature, with the upper temperature limits of Archaea (greater or equal to about 120 deg C) and Bacteria (at 95 deg C if not higher) corresponding to the first possible self-organization of each cell type with cell membranes and walls.
+Hence, the divergent chemical evolution leading to Archaeal and Bacterial free-living cells as proposed by Martin and Russell (2003) can be accommodated in a temperature gradient between the hydrothermal source and ambient climatic temperature, with the upper temperature limits of Archaea (greater or equal to about 120° C) and Bacteria (at 95° C if not higher) corresponding to the first possible self-organization of each cell type with cell membranes and walls.
 In this scenario, biogenesis occurred with the emergence of protocells with minimal metabolism and replication at the "edge of stability" to use the phrase in Musgrave et al. (2002).
 The differences between Archaeal and Bacterial membrane lipid biosynthesis and cell wall biochemistry is central to Martin and Russell's hypothesis.
 Their thermal stability might be clues to the temperature regimes prior to the emergence of free-living cells.

-The deep nesting of primitive metabolisms inferred from extant hyperthermophiles (Rominus and Morgan 2002; Berry 2002) can be readily explained by this scenario.
-The emergence of Archaea has been linked to the metabolism of methanogenesis (Koch 1994; Kral et al. 1998), a plausible natural exploitation of abundant carbon dioxide and hydrogen by early life.
+The deep nesting of primitive metabolisms inferred from extant hyperthermophiles (Ronimus and Morgan 2002; Berry 2002) can be readily explained by this scenario.
+The emergence of Archaea has been linked to the metabolism of methanogenesis (Koch 1994; Kral et al. 1998), a plausible

+Fig. 16.1.
+Phylogenetic Tree based on rRNA sequences (after Pace, 1997).
+The scale bar corresponds to 0.1 changes per nucleotide.
+The last common ancestor (LCA) is located on the bacterial line between the node to Aquifex and the Y intersection of the three domains (Barns et al., 1996).
+Maximal growth temperatures (T{MAX}) have been used to assign shades of grey to the branches (Lineweaver and Schwartzman, 2004).
+A thin black ending line indicates T{MAX} data is lacking for this organism natural exploitation of abundant carbon dioxide and hydrogen by early life (see Catling, this volume).
 The other primitive metabolisms found in deeply rooted Archaea can likewise be explained as the exploitation of available raw materials (sulfur, trace metals such as Fe, Ni, Cr, W and As; see Lebrun et al. 2003) readily available on early Earth, particularly in the hydrothermal regime environment (see Russell et al. 1998), first by chemoautotrophs soon followed by heterotrophs, in the chemoautotropic scenario for biogenesis.
-Plausibly the origin of these metabolisms occurred before 3.7 Ga, the age of metasedimentary rocks from Greenland containing the earliest known evidence for life, 13C depleted carbon (Rosing 1999)
+Plausibly the origin of these metabolisms occurred before 3.7 Ga, the age of metasedimentary rocks from Greenland containing the earliest known evidence for life, 13C depleted carbon (Rosing 1999).

-While the climatic temperature for the Hadean is not well constrained other than an inference of liquid water at 4.4 Ga (Valley et al. 2002), temperatures of 80 deg C at 3.8 Ga (Knauth 1992) and 70 (+/- 15) deg C at 3.5 Ga (Knauth and Lowe 2003) have been derived from the oxygen isotopic record of marine cherts.
-Thus, while biogenesis plausibly occurred above late Hadean/early Archean climatic temperatures, a climatic temperature constraint on microbial evolution prevailed through the Precambrian with a temperature constraint on microbial evolution (Schwartzman 1999, 2002).
-The robust correlation of Tmax with distance of the rRNA phylogenetic distance from the LCA (Fig. 1 and 2) is consistent with the maximum growth temperature of thermophiles, if not hyperthermophiles, being close to the climatic temperature of each organism at emergence
+While the climatic temperature for the Hadean is not well constrained other than an inference of liquid water at 4.4 Ga (Valley et al. 2002), temperatures of 80° C at 3.8 Ga (Knauth 1992) and 70 (+/- 15)° C at 3.5 Ga (Knauth and Lowe 2003) have been derived from the oxygen isotopic record of marine cherts.
+Thus, while biogenesis plausibly occurred above late Hadean/early Archean climatic temperatures, a climatic temperature constraint on microbial evolution prevailed through the Precambrian with a temperature constraint on microbial evolution (Schwartzman 1999).
+The robust correlation of T{MAX} with distance of the rRNA phylogenetic distance from the LCA (Figs. 16.1 and 16.2) is consistent with the maximum growth temperature of thermophiles, if not hyperthermophiles, being close to the climatic temperature of each organism at emergence.